Estimating Commonsense Plausibility through Semantic Shifts: Results and Analysis

 \subsubsection{Granular Analysis of Attribute Types}

 We analyze binary comparison results on CoDa and ViComTe across three attribute groups: \textit{single}: includes objects with one dominant attribute value (e.g., snow's color), \textit{multi}: includes objects with attributes mainly distributed among the top four values (e.g., a penguin's color), and \textit{any}: includes objects with a broader attribute distribution (e.g., a T-shirt's color).
 As shown in Figure~\ref{fig:diff_type}, VLMs demonstrate particular strength in the single group.
-This advantage primarily stems from how visual information overcomes reporting bias in textual data.
-For objects in the \textit{single} category, their most common attribute is often not explicitly mentioned in text due to its widespread acceptance as common knowledge.
-However, these attributes are consistently and explicitly depicted in visual data.
-This inherent visual grounding allows VLMs to capture stereotypical attributes more effectively than text-based LLMs.
+We attribute this advantage to visual grounding overcoming textual reporting bias: stereotypical attributes are rarely explicitly stated in text due to their commonsense nature, creating a reporting bias in language data.
+However, these attributes are consistently and explicitly depicted in images, enabling VLMs to overcome linguistic omissions.
+This finding demonstrates that visual grounding serves as a critical compensator for missing commonsense in text-based training.